-The popularity of outdoor cooking on kamado grills like the Big Green Egg or Kamado Joe has people learning how to reverse sear steak in an effort to cook the perfect steak from the comforts of home.
+The popularity of outdoor cooking on kamado grills like the Big Green Egg or Kamado Joe has people learning how to reverse sear a steak to cook the perfect steak from the comforts of home.

 Today I will teach you the reverse sear method of cooking steaks.

-Reverse searing is one of the most effective ways to achieve steakhouse quality results the next time you want to make a steak at home.
+Reverse searing is one of the most effective ways to achieve steakhouse quality results at home.

 Why should you reverse sear a steak?

-Simply put, the reverse sear is the best way to cook a steak on the Big Green Egg or other charcoal grill.
+Simply put, the reverse sear is the best way to cook a steak on the Big Green Egg or other charcoal grills.

 I have found that the best way to achieve steak perfection is through the use of a roasting thermometer.
-The method is often referred to as a reverse sear and it is the key to getting consistent results.
+It's the key to getting consistent results.

 If your steak is too thin to use a roasting thermometer, check out this method of how we like to cook thin steaks on the grill.